 The following paragraphs provide information as of the date of this proxy statement about the continuing members of our board of directors not standing for election at the Annual Meeting.
 Director service terms expire at the Annual Meeting in the years set forth below.
 The information presented includes information each director has given us about his age, positions held, principal occupation and business experience for the past five years, and directorships of publicly-held companies for the past five years.
 We also describe the specific qualifications of each of our directors that contribute to the board's effectiveness as a whole.
 We believe that all of our directors possess integrity, honesty, sound judgment, high ethical standards and a commitment of service to us.

-Name Gary L. Lauer(1) Age 58 Position with the Company Chairman of the Board of Directors, President and Chief Executive Officer Class III Year Term Expires 2012 Steven M. Cakebread(2)(3) 59 Director III 2012 Scott N. Flanders(1)(4)(5) 54 Director Ι 2013 Michael D. Goldberg(6) 53 Director Ι 2013 Jack L. Oliver (7) 42 Director III 2012
+As noted above, Mr. Cakebread, a Class III director, will not stand for re-election at the Annual Meeting.

+Name Age Position and Offices Held with the Company Year Term Expires

+William T. Shaughnessy 47 Director, President and Chief Operating Officer 2014

+Steven M. Cakebread 60 Director 2012

+Scott N. Flanders(1)(2)(3) 55 Director 2013

+Michael D. Goldberg(4)(5) 54 Director 2013

+Lawrence M. Higby(5)(6) 66 Director 2014

+Randall S. Livingston(1)(7) 58 Director 2014